 While straight piping is illegal due to its negative environmental and health effects, it is still a problem for some houses in the watershed.
 In some cases, it is expensive to re-pipe the sewage systems in older houses that were built to dump their sewage into the nearest stream.
 In addition, some people who practice this don't realize the degrading effects this has on their environment.
 The raw sewage flows downstream, negatively affecting life miles down the stream.

-Visit our infographic compiled to education of the harmful effects of straight piping.
+Visit our infographic compiled to educate on the harmful effects of straight piping.

 The illegal dumping of trash, construction waste, vehicle parts, and other waste items disturbs the stream's natural flow and wildlife habitats.
 Illegal dumping into Deckers Creek is a common problem, as the people doing it are unaware of the consequences of their accumulated trash.